Tyrrrz/GitHubActionsTestLogger/Readme.md

 ### Options

 GitHubActionsTestLogger has a few options that you can override to customize its behavior.
-In order to pass an option to the logger, include it as a parameter to the `--logger` option like so:
+In order to pass an option to the logger, include it as an additional parameter inside `--logger`:

 ```sh
 dotnet test --logger "GitHubActions;option1=foo;option2=bar"
 ```

-The following options are supported:

 #### `format`